NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/DiabeticFootSegmentation/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

+1. Integrate TorchScript models, an intermediate representation of a PyTorch model
-1. Include required library
+1. Include a point cloud processing library
-1. TODO
+1. Implementing the foot segmentation algorithm
+1. *(Optional)* Visualization of point cloud using VTK

 ## Progress and Next Steps
 TODO